 The situation could have continued had the health unit not posted a sign outside the entrance to the town advising that the water was not fit for human consumption.
 The sign, in turn, began to tarnish the image of this small town, and it was the sign that eventually forced the residents into getting a new system that not only employed filtering but chemical (chlorine) treatment as well.
 The higher provincial authority forced the local hand: the new system was installed and the advisory and sign were removed.

-The above story illustrates a problem.
-Who is ultimately responsible for providing safe drinking water?
-If it is the government, can they force their position on a populace?
-If the individual citizen is responsible, to whom can they appeal when the system degrades or fails?
+144 degrades or fails?
 A public authority must take the approach that it is responsible for providing safe water to its citizens, but it must stop short of forcing them to take it.
 If the authority issues an alert based on sound practices and the public does not heed these warnings, the public authority should be absolved of any responsibility.
 However, if the authority issues the guidelines but does not guarantee the funding to meet them, then should the authority be held to account if the affected population wants to correct their situation but cannot afford to?